 Life's a journey and so is writing.
 I've taken a break but have begun making slow steps back into writing.
 I started out by making a goal to journal every day for a week.
 I failed at that but that's ok because I practice self-compassion and recognized that I had been writing more frequently at least.
 I am working on some writing goals and want to put my work out there more.
 I'm still trying to figure out how but I have some ideas.
 I am especially buoyed when I read an old post and, due to my newfound objectivity ability, think, hey, this is good.
 I think, in the tiniest voice in the back of my brain, that maybe I could publish some stuff.
 But like, for realsies.
 Not that the blog isn't real.
 The further I go back, the better I can track and see with my own eyes linear progress.
 I can see how I've improved over time and effort.

 Sean asked me if I had the same quality/style of writing in my actual journal.
 "Heck no!" was the reply.
 I use my journal just as they should be used-- for emotion dumping, word vomiting.
 I also use it to record the events in my life as they transpire, some meaningful, some less so but that still contribute to the final draft.
 But blogging has allowed me to be more thoughtful, intentional, editorial? about what I want to say.
 I'm a journalist of my own life.
 And I enjoy nothing better than to sit back in my chair and examine, asking myself, what's the story here?
 I find something I hope is something, then put in some effort to construct it, whip it, shape it, and then display it.
-I feel like an explorer, a treasure-hunter, but instead of simply finding treasure, I have to then decide what the treasure even is.
+I feel like an explorer, a treasure-hunter, but instead of simply finding treasure, I have to also decide what the treasure even is.
 But I'll never get to that point if I don't record and document my findings.

 So, as the captain of my starship, this is my goal.
 This is my plan.
 My continuing mission.
-(I had to do it) Whatever life presents each day, as I navigate my choices, make the final call, make secure what I can, and deal with the the fallout of things gone awry, you can be sure, ever the ship's recorder, I will also be making it a priority to write it down, recording the journey, and fingers crossed, finding a good story.
-This time, I'm keeping the transcript.
+(I had to do it) Whatever life presents each day, as I navigate my choices, make the final call, make secure what I can, and deal with the the fallout of things gone awry, you can be sure, ever the ship's recorder, I will also be making it a priority to write it down, recording the journey and exploration, and, fingers crossed, finding a good story.
+This time, though, I'm keeping the transcript.